Record LNG Exports Help Fortify Natural Gas Prices

 After rising by 3% in 2018, EIA found that total energy-related CO2 emissions in 2019 were about 150 million metric tons (MMmt) lower year over year.
 In the electric power sector, which accounted for nearly one-third of total U.S. energy-related CO2 emissions, emissions from coal fell by 15% (177 MMmt) in 2019.
 While emissions from natural gas increased by 7% (40 MMmt) as a result the increase in gas-fired power burn, fuel switching to natural gas has generated significant reductions in CO2 emissions, the agency said.

 “U.S. electric power sector emissions have fallen 33% from their peak in 2007 because less electricity has been generated from coal and more electricity has been generated from natural gas (which emits less CO2 when combusted) and non-carbon sources,” EIA stated in its annual U.S. Energy-Related Carbon Dioxide Emissions report.
-“U.S. total energy-related CO2 emissions have fallen 15% since their 2007 peak.
+“U.S. total energy-related CO2 emissions have fallen 15% since their 2007 peak.”

 Meantime, dry natural gas production in October was down 6.7 Bcf/d since the start of the year, falling to an average of 87.6 Bcf/d.
 For the week of Nov.
-5-11, dry gas production averaged 88.4 Bcf/d, a decline of 6.6 Bcf/d from the same week a way ago.
+5-11, dry gas production averaged 88.4 Bcf/d, a decline of 6.6 Bcf/d from the same week a year ago.
 EIA forecasts that dry production will fall from a record 97.0 Bcf/d in December 2019 to 87.0 Bcf/d by April 2021 before increasing slightly to an annual average of 87.9 Bcf/d (Figure 1).

 “EIA expects production to begin rising in the second quarter of 2021 in response to higher natural gas and crude oil prices,” the STEO says.
 “The increase in crude oil prices is expected to raise associated gas production from oil-directed wells in late-2021, especially in the Permian region.”

-The STEO estimates that U.S. oil production will average 11.2 million bbl/d in November, but continue decline to an 11.0 MMbbl/d by the second quarter of 2021.
+The STEO estimates that U.S. oil production will average 11.2 million bbl/d in November, but decline to an average of 11.0 MMbbl/d by the second quarter of 2021.
 With drilling activity expected to pick up in the second half of 2021, the agency says production should reach 11.3 million bbl/d in the fourth quarter of 2021 (Figure 2).
 “On an annual average basis, EIA expects U.S. crude oil production to fall from 12.2 MMbbl/d in 2019 to 11.4 MMbbl/d in 2020 and 11.1 MMbbl/d in 2021,” the monthly report reads.

 EIA’s weekly data on U.S. oil volumes shows that production was only 10.5 MMbbl/d in both the last week of October and the first week of November.
 During the same weeks of 2019, oil production average 12.6 MMbbl/d.
 For the five weeks in October, weekly output data averaged 10.6 MMbbl/d, although production in the third week fell to 9.9 MMbbl/d because of shut-ins resulting from hurricane activity in the Gulf of Mexico.